Kaustubh0801/Patient-Health-Monitoring-System/README.md

 ## Overview

 The system is designed for continuous monitoring of patients' health, particularly for the elderly, whose vital signs must be tracked periodically.
-The device uses sensors to measure:
+The device uses sensors to measure:\n

-Heart rate and blood oxygen level using the MAX30100/102 Pulse Oximeter.
-Body temperature using the DS18B20 Temperature Sensor.
-Room temperature and humidity with the DHT11 Sensor.
+Heart rate and blood oxygen level using the MAX30100/102 Pulse Oximeter.\n Body temperature using the DS18B20 Temperature Sensor.\n Room temperature and humidity with the DHT11 Sensor.

 ## Components

 The system requires the following components:

-ESP32 Board – microcontroller for running the web server.
+ESP32 Board – microcontroller for running the web server.\n
-MAX30100 Pulse Oximeter Sensor – to measure heart rate (BPM) and oxygen level (SpO2).
-DS18B20 Temperature Sensor – for body temperature measurement.
-DHT11 Sensor – for room temperature and humidity monitoring.
-Resistors and connecting wires for circuit assembly.
+MAX30100 Pulse Oximeter Sensor – to measure heart rate (BPM) and oxygen level (SpO2).\n DS18B20 Temperature Sensor – for body temperature measurement.\n DHT11 Sensor – for room temperature and humidity monitoring.\n Resistors and connecting wires for circuit assembly.

 ## Working